 Build two MIAgents that share one data layer.
 Your MIAgent Lunar covers the accounting reality: C3/C4 splits, fiscal sponsor reconciliation, GL structure, monthly actuals.
 Your MIAgent Solar covers the development reality: grant lifecycle, payment schedules, funder-specific compliance, funder reporting.
 Same organization, same numbers, two lenses that finally agree.

 Three commitments shaped every decision in Slingshot.
-None of them are features — features get added and removed.
+None of them are features.
+Features get added and removed.
 These are constraints that could not be traded away without the tool becoming something else.
 Each one answers a question the sector has been avoiding.

 Slingshot is shaped around three audiences inside the organization.

-Book an exploration sessionOr connect on LinkedIn
+Book a scoping conversationOr connect on LinkedIn